-SWQMP Element Task Measure of Activity Required ID Success/Frequency 1.1.b Education Effective upon permit issuance, The permittee shall have an in-house education the number of crew that program for KYTC employees regarding receives training as outlined in stormwater management for the existing KYTC's Environmental highway system and its maintenance.
-The Handbook permittee shall manage training of employees at the crew level as outlined in KYTC's Environmental Handbook.
+SWQMP ID Element Task Measure of Success/Frequency Activity Required 1.1.b Education Effective upon permit issuance, the number of crew that receives training as outlined in KYTC's Environmental Handbook The permittee shall have an in-house education program for KYTC employees regarding stormwater management for the existing highway system and its maintenance.
+The permittee shall manage training of employees at the crew level as outlined in KYTC's Environmental Handbook.

 KYTC conducts Environmental Awareness annual training through the DEA and Office of Human Resources Management (OHRM).
 These are tracked by DEA Facilities Coordinator and OHRM annually.
-For this reporting period, there were a total of 389 crews trained through the University of Kentucky Transportation Center (UK-TC) and at various facilities throughout the districts.
+For this reporting period, there were a total of 504 crews trained through the University of Kentucky Transportation Center (UK-TC) and at various facilities throughout the districts.